BrockHerion/brockherion.dev/src/pages/blog/posts/enums-vs-typed-strings-in-typescript.md

 ## Which should you use?

 Like all things in software development, it depends.
 I personally prefer using string literal types.
-To me, they're simpler and have no footprint when compiled to JavaScript.
+To me, they're simpler and have no footprint when compiled into JavaScript.
 With applications I build, I haven't had a case where I've needed something specific that an enum does over a string literal type.

 That being said, you might have a situation where an enum just makes more sense.
-For example, with an enum you can iterate over it's values.
+For example, with an enum you can iterate over its values.
 You cannot do that with a string literal type.
 There is also this case that Cam Pedersen describes in a similar article on [Enums vs String Literals in TypeScript](https://campedersen.com/enum-vs-string/).

 ## Wrap up